 A Phase 1/2 clinical trial is underway in China.
 A Phase 3 trial is underway in UAE, and another has been approved to begin in Peru.
 In December, the UAE and China approved the vaccine for emergency use.

 Beijing Institute of Biological Products and China National Pharmaceutical Group (Sinopharm)

 The two-dose vaccine protects rhesus macaques against SARS-CoV-2, according to a paper published in Cell in early June.
-In late June, Sinopharm announced results from the early trials that the vaccine was safe and that participants receiving the vaccine had high titers of antibodies.
+In mid-October, Sinopharm published results from the early trials in The Lancet showing that the vaccine was safe and that participants receiving the vaccine had high titers of antibodies.

 Shenzhen Geno-Immune Medical Institute

 Immune cells (human dendritic cells and T cells, or artificial antigen presenting cells) are engineered to express a synthetic minigene based on SARS-CoV-2 proteins and injected or infused into the patient.